-- If you think you will get released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you you will have to wear a jail uniform – the jumpsuit.
+- If you think you will get released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you will have to wear a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us how it happened.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help others get through the process?

 Click here to post a comment